|Striking contrasts at the Louvre and the seemingly "liquid" glass pyramid!|

 All images are property of EuroTravelogue.
 Please do not use without permission.

 From the moment I arrived via the overnight train from Florence to the time I sadly departed five days later, I set out on my quest through Paris to capture postcards of this picturesque city from uniquely Parisian perspectives.
 Whether I climbed to the top of the world or walked along quaint streets and the River Seine, Paris opened her arms to me and invited me in for a look at its scenic and spectacular vistas regardless of the light.
 By the time I was through and my journey came to an end, I discovered that Paris truly is the City of Light.
 Come along on this visual tour through an enchanting place that is Paris, and I hope you find this pictorial souvenir evokes the true essence, beauty and flavors of Paris.
-Now, I am off to dream of new Paris holiday deals so that I can return to one of my favorite cities in the world!

 |Quintessentially Parisian architecture and sidewalk cafe!|